urbste/OpenImuCameraCalibrator/Readme.md

 ## Example: Visual-Inertial Calibration of a GoPro Camera
 For this example I am using a GoPro 9.
 To calibrate the camera and the IMU to camera transformation we will use the following script: **python/run_gopro_calibration.py**

+0. Get the test data from here: [ipfs-link](https://ipfs.io/ipfs/QmVNrzBEVgfN63MneoAvvzsVGpihbuhz3BGTgKGMhuad1w).
+Then you can skip step 1. & 2.

 1. Data acquisition

    1.1 Print out the target: resource/board.png to a paper and attach it to something rigid (e.g. a wall).
 Measure the size of a black square in meter (e.g. 0.021m).